-The Company has established independence guidelines regarding Meeting of Shareholders (August 28, 2018).
-We look forward to independence required for a candidate for its Outside Executive. his auditing activities, drawing on his wealth of experience develand appoints Outside Directors and External Statutory Auditors oped in service at financial institutions and his global perspective. who have excellent insight in their areas of expertise.
-Currently, The Company has appointed Mr. Hirokazu Chinone, Mr. Takashi the Company appointed two Outside Directors and three External Yamagishi and Mr. Yoshinori Kawamura as independent directors Statutory Auditors.
-Note that each of the External Statutory Audiand registered them as such at Tokyo Stock Exchange, Inc. tors is playing a role to enhance audit functions required by laws and regulations while remaining independent from the Company.
+The Company has established independence guidelines regarding independence required for a candidate for its Outside Executive, and appoints Outside Directors and External Statutory Auditors who have excellent insight in their areas of expertise.
+Currently, the Company appointed two Outside Directors and three External Statutory Auditors.
+Note that each of the External Statutory Auditors is playing a role to enhance audit functions required by laws and regulations while remaining independent from the Company.